4EyesMarcus/DevBot/README.md

 /remove_support_role - Remove a support role from your discord

 /set_logging_channel - Set the channel where all ticket logs will go

+/ban_link - Bans a link from the discord and erases the link from the message